The Ultimate Guide to Recruiters in Tokyo

 What happens after you meet a recruiter?

-After your meeting with your recruiter, one of the following four things will probably happen.
+After your meeting with your Recruiters in Tokyo, one of the following four things will probably happen.

 - The recruiter will follow up with you at a more appropriate time or you part ways amicably.